owais-io/blog/README.md

 - **AI/ML** - Artificial intelligence, machine learning implementations
 - **And more...**

-I built this project to demonstrate my full-stack development capabilities, cloud deployment expertise, and DevOps practices.
-It showcases my ability to architect, develop, deploy, and maintain a production-grade web application.
+I built this project to demonstrate my expertise in system architecture, cloud deployment, and DevOps practices.
+It showcases my ability to design, deploy, and maintain production-grade infrastructure and applications.

-## 🛠️ Tech Stack
+## Tech Stack

-### Frontend & Framework
+### Frontend & Framework (designed with the help of Claude)
 - **Next.js 14** - React framework with App Router
 - **TypeScript** - Type-safe development
 - **Tailwind CSS** - Utility-first styling